AyoubArifi/Reaction_Time_Test/README.md

 provides on-screen feedback, and exports all reaction times to a structured CSV file for further analysis.

-## Features

--   Collects participant name before starting the task\
--   Random delay (1--3 seconds) before each stimulus\
--   Red circle stimulus displayed in fullscreen\
--   Measures reaction times with high precision\
--   Handles early key presses\
--   40 trials by default (can be changed)\
--   Saves results into a structured CSV file\
--   Clean, minimal interface using Pygame

 ## How to Run the Experiment